NativeScript/napi-ios/platforms/android/README.md

 - The build process includes building of the runtime package (both optimized and with unstripped v8 symbol table), as well as all supplementary tools used for the android builds: metadata-generator, binding-generator, metadata-generator, static-binding-generator
 - The result of the build will be in the dist\_[engine] folder.
 For example if you are building with V8, the result will be in the dist_v8 folder.

-  `Note:` To cut the build time in half and package only the optimized (stripped) version of the runtime package comment out 'tasks.generateRuntimeAar.execute()' in the [build.gradle](https://github.com/NativeScript/android-runtime/blob/v3.0.0-rc.1/build.gradle#L114) script.

 ## How to Run Tests

 - Go to subfolder test-app after you built the runtime.